Stewartville Man Charged In Second Child Sex Abuse Case - NewsBreak

 Stewartville Man Charged In Second Child Sex Abuse Case

 Rochester, MN (KROC AM News) - A Stewartville man who was charged last September with having sexual contact with a girl under the age of 13 is facing new allegations.
-The...kroc.com
+The...krocnews.com

 Rochester, MN (KROC AM News) - A Stewartville man who was charged last September with having sexual contact with a girl under the age of 13 is facing new allegations.
-The...kroc.com
+The...krocnews.com

 Comments / 0